trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 - Start the sensor by `cd`-ing into SensorSystem and executing `./SensorSystem`
 - Stop the sensor with ^C (`CTRL` + `C`)

-### Test Data
+### Test Data (optional)

-To test the web part, you can insert some sample values.
+To test the web part, you can insert some sample values into the database.
 Do so by being in the `web` directory and running `scripts/debug-insert-perlin-data`, which accepts the amount of points to insert as the first parameter, and offers a possibility to wait after each inserted point.